What’s it like being an author, parent, wife, and full-time worker?

 What happens when chronic pain strikes?

-All seemed well until chronic pain came into my life a few years ago.
-The first was cubital tunnel syndrome (like carpal tunnel syndrome), which I had surgery for, and the healing took six months in 2017.
+Chronic pain crept into my life after I was in a serious car accident years ago.
+After the initial recovery, which took months, I suffered intense migraines for years.
+Then, I had cubital tunnel syndrome (like carpal tunnel syndrome), which I had surgery for, and the healing took six months in 2017.
 Thanks to exercise, training, and relaxation techniques, my arm is good now.

-Then, at the end of 2018, unexpected back pain struck me like an insidious evil carving through my skin and scorching wildfire into my left muscles, nerves, and upper spine.
+Just when I thought life would be pain-free, I was wrong.
+At the end of 2018, crippling back pain struck me like an insidious evil carving through my skin and scorching wildfire into my left muscles, nerves, and upper spine.
 At first, I thought the pain would go away after being prescribed anti-inflammatory medication.

 The pain did not go away.
 In early 2019, an MRI scan revealed a prolapse that required immediate surgery.
 So, I had the surgery.